Workers' Comp: Resources for Injured Employees

 Although it is not required that workers hire an attorney in order to file for workers’ compensation benefits, it is strongly advised due to the complexity of workers’ compensation law.
 Our goal is always the protection of workers’ rights under the law.
 Employees who succeed in their workers’ compensation claim will have their attorney’s fees covered by the insurance company.What Happens When I’m Injured at Work?

-Many of these workers are reeling in the aftermath of an incident, and ask question, “What Happens When I’m Injured at Work?”
+Many of these workers are reeling in the aftermath of an incident, and ask the question, “What Happens When I’m Injured at Work?”

 Our attorneys help to simplify what is often a confusing and frustrating process.